–

 This young being.

-She witnessed a marbled grey through the window, the moisture easing about just around the bottom edges, it all came together.
-She had observed this detail with new eyes, envisioned it prior to entering the classroom.
+She witnessed a marbled grey, darkly covered cloud draped sky through the window, the moisture eased about dribbling forth around the bottom edges of the windows’ frame; something made sense in this morning hour, it all came quietly together.
+She had observed this granular pace, the detail of colors melding with new eyes, envisioned the sky blue light piercing through just prior to entering the classroom.

 It was good.
-This felt -correct on her day, her day to -write;
+This early morning felt -correct on her day, her day to -write;

 the mist, a silver fog which ambled as it decorated the view hung but didn’t weigh atop or over her on this Friday of -now …